Diamondbacks vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in four of their past 10 games and won three of those contests.
+- The Diamondbacks have played as the favorite in five of their past 10 games and won four of those contests.

 Diamondbacks Betting Records & Stats

-- When playing as moneyline favorites with odds of -165 or shorter, Arizona has an 11-3 record (winning 78.6% of its games).

-- Based on this game's moneyline, the Diamondbacks have an implied win probability of 62.3%.
+- The implied moneyline probablility in this matchup gives the Diamondbacks a 60.8% chance to win.

-- In the 127 games in which oddsmakers have set an over/under for Arizona, it has combined with opponents to go over the total 54 times (54-66-7).
+- Arizona has had an over/under set by oddsmakers 128 times, and have combined with opponents to go over the total in 54 of those games (54-67-7).

-- The Diamondbacks have put together a 6-5-0 record against the spread this season (covering 54.5% of the time).
+- The Diamondbacks have a 6-5-0 record against the spread this season (covering 54.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!